Do I Need a PWM or MPPT Solar Charge Controller?

 Multiple Solar Chargers

-Simple Flow Chart For Selecting a Solar Charge Controller
+Quick Reference Flow Chart for Selecting a Solar Charge Controller

 Yes